VoidHack/write-ups/Kaspersky 2017/reverse/web keygen/README.md

                       hash = nhash
 ```

-But this took too much time to compute started hash ```0xedcba987```.
+But this took too much time to compute initial hash ```0xedcba987```.
 Because of that, we should understand how works program after comparison of hashed input and ```0x33e5ae40```.

 ### After comparison
-If hash of our input is equal to ```0x33e5ae40```, then program compute statically list of numbers.
+If a hash of our input is equal to ```0x33e5ae40```, then program compute statically list of numbers.
 Further, all numbers are xored with input.
 Usual block cipher.
 ```
 | INPUT | INPUT | INPUT | ... |
 | LIST OF NUMBERS ....        |